LOG

 = 0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef

-- From contract code: Check the event definition in Solidity, identify indexed parameters and the event signature, then use Keccak256 hashing to get the topic values.
+- From the smart contract code: Identify the event definition in the Solidity code, locate the indexed parameters and event signature, then compute the topic value using Keccak256 hashing.

 Response Example